sourcegraph/sourcegraph-public-snapshot/cmd/server/README.md

 #### (2) Create the release candidate

-1. Push your release branch upstream.
+Push your release branch upstream.
 Remember the commit hash.
 This is the commit you will tag as the official release if testing goes well.

+If you are creating a patch release, you will want to push to `docker-images-patch/server` to create a docker image that you can test.

 #### (3) Test

-1. Look in Buildkite to find the image hash (e.g. `sha256:043dce9761dd4b48f1211e7b69c0eeb2a4ee89d5a35f889fbdaea2492fb70f5d`) for the `sourcegraph/server` docker image step ([example](https://buildkite.com/sourcegraph/sourcegraph/builds/18738#eca69bac-2efd-4e99-82bd-99e9edd986f9)) of the build you just created in (1.2).
+1. Look in Buildkite to find the image hash (e.g. `sha256:043dce9761dd4b48f1211e7b69c0eeb2a4ee89d5a35f889fbdaea2492fb70f5d`) for the `sourcegraph/server` docker image step ([example](https://buildkite.com/sourcegraph/sourcegraph/builds/18738#eca69bac-2efd-4e99-82bd-99e9edd986f9)) of the release candidate build you just created in step 2.

 1. Run the latest container from a clean state: